-Delete Group Name Security Model Security Level Read View Name Write View Name default_ro_group any NoAuth, NoPriv default_view $ \sim $ None ~ default_rw_group any NoAuth, NoPriv default_view $ \smallsetminus $ default_view \checkmark
+Delete Group Name Security Model Security Level Read View Name Write View Name default_ro_group any NoAuth, NoPriv default_view $ \sim $ None ~ default_rw_group any NoAuth, NoPriv default_view \checkmark default_view \checkmark

-Add New Entry Save
+Add New Entry

-Figure 86 - SNMPv3 Access Configuration
+Figure 89 - SNMPv3 Access Configuration

-Label Description

-Delete Check to delete the entry.
+Label Description Delete Check to delete the entry.
 It will be deleted during the next save.

-Group Name A string identifying the group name that this entry should belong to.

-The allowed string length is 1 to 32, and only ASCII characters from 33 to 126
+Group A string identifying the group name that this entry should belong to.
+Name The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.

-are allowed.

 Security Model Indicates the security model that this entry should belong to.
-Possible security

-models include:

-any : Accepted any security model (v1 v2c usm).

-vl : Reserved for SNMPv1.

-v2c: Reserved for SNMPv2c.

-usm : User-based Security Model (USM).

-Label Description Security Level Indicates the security model that this entry should belong to.
-Possible security models include: NoAuth, NoPriv: no authentication and no privacy Auth, NoPriv: Authentication and no privacy Auth, Priv: Authentication and privacy Read View Name The names of the MIB view define the MIB objects for which this request may request the current values.
-The allowed string length is1 to 32, and only ASCII characters from 33 to 126 are allowed.
-Write View Name The names of the MIB view defining the MIB objects for which this request may potentially SET new values.
+The security models include: mouci any : Accepted any security model (v1 v2c usm). vl: Reserved for SNMPvl. v2c: Reserved for SNMPv2c. usm: User-based Security Model (USM).
+Security Level Indicates the security model that this entry should belong to.
+The security models include: NoAuth, NoPriv: no authentication and no privacy Auth, NoPriv: Authentication and no privacy Auth, Priv: Authentication and privacy Read View The names of the MIB view identifies the MIB objects for which this request may request the Name current values.
 The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.

-Add New Entry Click to add a new access configuration.
+Label Description Write View The names of the MIB view defining the MIB objects for which this request may Name potentially SET new values.
+The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
+Add New Entry ew Click to add a new access configuration.
 Save Click to save changes.
 Reset Click to undo any changes made locally and revert to previously saved values.